 (3) An additional arranger, John Scott Trotter, was also added to the Ennis staff in 1939.

 (4) This quote appeared initially in Whitney Balliett’s profile of Claude Thornhill, which appeared in the New Yorker.
 Later, the Thornhill profile was included in Balliett’s compendium of articles in a book entitled American Musicians II.
 Much more information about this time in the careers of Gil Evans and Claude Thornhill is provided in Stephanie Crease’s book Out of the Cool, cited above at 53-70.

 (5) John Benson Brooks (1917-1999) was a pianist,composer and arranger, who was a friend of Gil Evans.
-Later, Evans recorded Brooks’s “Where Flamingos Fly.”
+After the swing era, Evans recorded Brooks’s “Where Flamingos Fly.”